alejandr003/alejandr003/README.md

 ## Hi there! 👋

-I'm **Jesús Alejandro Chan Yama**, a university student from the **Riviera Maya University**.
-Passionate about coding and technology, I'm always eager to learn and grow my skills in software development! 🚀
+I'm **Jesús Alejandro Chan Yama**, a passionate developer.
+I love creating innovative solutions and exploring new technologies!

 ## About Me

-Currently based in Quintana Roo, I'm working on the SIAMP-G project while pursuing my university studies.
-I love exploring new technologies and finding creative solutions to complex problems.
-My goal is to become a proficient developer and contribute to exciting projects in the tech industry!
+Based in **Quintana Roo**, I specialize in building robust applications using various technologies.
+My journey in tech is fueled by curiosity and a desire to learn continuously.

 ## Top Projects